All businesses have a customer experience lifecycle.

 Marketing analysts Jim Sterne and Matt Cutler have divided this process into five distinct steps:

-Optimizing each of these stages of a customer relationship is essential to the shaping of a business.
+Optimizing each of these stages of a customer experience is essential to the shaping of a business.
 To better serve customers, the business needs to clearly understand the customers’ needs, wants, and preferences.

 In the past, this was achieved through complex and pricey mechanisms such as surveys, focus groups, mystery shoppers, and usability testing.